-Birsa Chatterjee is currently a third year jazz performance student at Oberlin Conservatory of Music.
+Birsa Chatterjee is currently a fourth year jazz performance student at Oberlin Conservatory of Music.
 He was a part of the nationally recognized and award winning jazz education programs such as Jazz House Kids and Jazz at Lincoln Center.
 Birsa has played in Carnegie Hall, the Blue Note Jazz Club, Dizzy's Club Coca Cola, NJPAC and in countries like Peru and India aside from the United States.
 He has had the opportunity to share the stage with some of the jazz greats like Christian McBride, McCoy Tyner, Roy Hanes, Wynton Marsalis, Kenny Barron, and Jimmy Heath to name a few.
 Birsa is currently under the mentorship of saxophone legend Gary Bartz.

 Classical Voice.
 Musical Theater.

 She is a former Teaching Fellow at Breakthrough San Francisco, a national non-profit that provides educational resources and instruction to underserved students.
 She taught music, 7th-grade writing, and 6th-grade literature in 2015 and 2016.
 She believes in developing the right approach for each of her music students, with healthy singing being the focus of any genre.

 Attending the Juilliard School for a Master's in Vocal Arts